-- Column A: Enter the year end the net operating loss was generated. - Column B: Enter the amount of the net operating loss (this amount should be entered as a positive number). - Column C: Enter the year end in which the net operating loss deduction is taken.
-A net operating loss deduction can be carried back 2 years or carried forward 20 years. - Column D: Enter the amount of net operating loss deduction actually used to offset income.
+- Column A: Enter the year end the net operating loss was generated. - Column B: Enter the amount of the net operating loss (this amount should be entered as a negative number). - Column C: Enter the year end in which the net operating loss deduction is taken.
+A net operating loss deduction can be carried back 2 years or carried forward 20 years. - Column D: Enter the amount of net operating loss deduction actually used to offset income. - Column E: Enter the remaining of unused net operating loss, if any (column B plus column D and enter the result as a negative number). - Line 1: Enter the total amount from column E. - Line 2: Enter the amount of net operating loss deduction currently used.
+Enter this amount on Form 84-122, line 31 or Form 83-391, page 2, line 16. - Line 3: Subtract line 1 from line 2 to compute the net operating loss available for carryforward.

-- Column E: Enter the remaining of unused net operating loss, if any (column B minus column D and enter the result as a positive number). - Line 1: Enter the total amount from column E. - Line 2: Enter the amount of net operating loss deduction currently used.
-Enter this amount on Form 84-122, line 31 also. - Line 3: Subtract line 2 from line 1 to compute the net operating loss available for carryforward.
+Every taxpayer, filing a composite return, with an annual income tax liability in excess of \$200 must make estimated tax payments.
+These estimated tax payments must not be less than ninety percent (90%) of the annual income tax liability.
+Any taxpayer who fails to file an estimated tax return and pay the tax within the time prescribed or underestimates the required amount shall be liable for penalty of ten percent (10%) plus interest at 9/10 of 1% per month on underpayment of tax from payment due date until paid or next payment due date, whichever is earlier.

-Every taxpayer, filing a composite return, with an annual income tax liability in excess of two hundred dollars (\$200) must make estimated tax payments.
-These estimated tax payments must not be less than ninety percent (90%) of the annual income tax liability of S Corporation filing a composite return and must be paid by submitting quarterly payments.
-The remaining of the balance is due by the due date of the return.
-The S Corporation that fails to file an estimated tax return and pay the tax within the time prescribed or underestimates the required amount shall be liable for penalty of ten percent (10%) plus interest of 6/10 of 1% per month on the underpayment of tax from the date the payment is due until paid or the next payment due date, whichever is earlier.
-Partnerships a filing composite return must follow the Individual Income Tax rules on estimated tax payments.
+- Line 1: Enter the amount of current year income tax due from Form 84-105, line 8. - Line 2: Multiply line 1 by 90%. - Line 3: Enter the amount of required estimate payment per quarter by dividing line 2 by four. - Line 4: Enter the appropriate months of the corporation's tax year in column (a) through column (d). - Line 5: Enter the amount from Part 1, line 3 in each column.
+The cumulative total should not be less than 90% of the income tax due for the year. - Line 6: Enter the actual amount of estimated tax paid each quarter.

-- Line 1: Enter the amount of current year income tax due from Form 84-105, line 8 (composite S Corporation). - Line 2: Multiply line 1 by 90% for S Corporation (not applicable if using the prior year income tax liability).
-Composite Partnerships must follow the Individual Income Tax rules. - Line 3: Enter the amount of prior year income tax due. - Line 4: Enter the lesser of of line 2 or line 3 (except large corporations). - Line 5: Enter the amount of required estimated payment per quarter by dividing line 4 by four. - Line 6: Enter the appropriate months of the S Corporation's tax year in column (a) through column (d). - Line 7: Enter the amount from Part 1, line 5 in each column.
-The cumulative total should not be less than 90% of the income tax due for the year (S Corporation). - Line 8: Enter the actual amount of estimated tax paid each quarter. - Line 9: Enter in column (a) any overpayment from the previous year.
-Enter any excess from the previous quarter(s), line 9, in column (b) through column (d).
+- Line 7: Enter in column (a) any overpayment from the previous year.
+Enter any excess from the previous quarter(s), line 7, in column (b) through column (d). - Line 8: Subtract line 5 from line 6 and line 7 and enter the amount in column (a).
+If the result is negative (overpayment), enter zero and carry the overpayment amount (positive) in the next quarter(s), line 7, column (b) through column (d). - Line 9: Multiply line 8 by 10%.
+If negative, enter zero. - Line 10: Enter the cumulative amount from line 5. - Line 11: Enter the cumulative amount of estimated taxes paid plus any overpayment from the prior year (line 6 plus line 7). - Line 12: Subtract line 10 from line 11.
+If the result is negative, enter zero).

-- Line 10: Subtract line 7 from line 8 and line 9 and enter the amount in column (a).
-If the result is negative (overpayment), enter zero and carry the overpayment amount (positive) in the next quarter(s), line 9, column (b) through column (d). - Line 11: Multiply line 10 by 10%.
-If negative, enter zero. - Line 12: Enter the cumulative amount from line 7. - Line 13: Enter the cumulative amount of estimated taxes paid plus any overpayment from the prior year (line 8 plus line 9). - Line 14: Subtract line 12 from line 13.
-If the result is negative, enter zero). - Line 15: Enter the interest rate in column (a) through column (d).
-Compute interest at the rate of 6/10 of 1% per month from the payment due date until paid or until the next payment due date, whichever is earlier. - Line 16: Multiply line 14 by line 15. - Line 17: Enter the amount of penalty from line 11, column (a) through column (d). - Line 18: Enter the amount of interest from line 16, column (a) through column (d). - Line 19: Enter the total amount of underestimate interest and penalty due (line 17 plus line 18) on this line and on Form 83-105, page 1, line 14 (C Corporations) or on Form 84-105, page 1, line 14 (S Corporations).
+- Line 13: Enter the interest rate in column (a) through column (d).
+Compute interest at the rate of 9/10 of 1% per month from the payment due date until paid or until the next payment due date, whichever is earlier. - Line 14: Multiply line 12 by line 13. - Line 15: Enter the amount of penalty from line 9, column (a) through column (d). - Line 16: Enter the amount of interest from line 14, column (a) through column (d). - Line 17: Enter the total amount of underestimate interest and penalty due (line 15 plus line 16) on this line and on Form 84-105, page 1, line 14.